 This crate is made of a tight grid of thick wire that is thicker, heavier than most dog crates in its price range, which assures you that your GSD won’t be able to escape or damage the crate.

-The wire has a heavier gauge and a tighter placement than its competitors mean the crate is harder to bend and will hold its shape better.
+The wire has a heavier gauge and a tighter placement than its competitors, this means this crate is harder to bend and will hold its shape better.

-The crate has secure slide-bolt lathes and rounded corner to prevent injury if your dog tries to escape.
+It also has secure slide-bolt lathes and rounded corners to prevent injury if your dog tries to escape.

-To make it even more secure, it has a lock that is hard for dogs to unlock, and yet quick and easy for the owners to lock and open.
+To make it even more secure, the crate is secured with a lock that is hard for dogs to unlock, and yet quick and easy for the owners to lock and open.

 It comes in both the 42 and 48-inch sizes, which is an ideal size for most German Shepherds.
 The 48-inch crate is sufficient for most adult male German Shepherds, while the 42-inch crate is more suitable for female German Shepherds.